ghc-proposals/ghc-proposals/proposals/0000-th-stage-hygiene.rst

      They carry their transitive closure in the form of mandatory unification constraints.

    - Cross-stage library dependencies are still public.
-     The stages can independent since cross-stage types don't ever unify, but *within* each stage everything works as usual.
+     The stages can be independent since cross-stage types don't ever unify, but *within* each stage everything works as usual.
      Compositions of cross-stage dependencies can result in same-stage dependencies, and their public closure unification "burdens" will combine.

    - Intra-package dependencies regardless of stage must resolve within the same version of the package.